wulind/MadeByMe/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Client available scripts

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`